klojang4j/klojang-templates/README.md

 ### Indentation and Newline Suppression

 Ordinarily, when rendering a template, its structure is left completely intact.
-For inline templates the begin tag is removed and the text following it brought that much closer to the text preceding it, as though the begin tag had not been there.
+For inline templates the begin tag (e.g. `~%%begin:foo%`) is removed and the text following it is brought that much closer to the text preceding it, as though the begin tag had not been there.
 The same applies to the end tag of an inline template.
 For included templates the entire tag (e.g. `~%%include:foo.html%%`) is replaced with the contents of the included file.

 However, if the begin or end tag of an inline template is all by itself on a separate line, as in the example above, then that _entire_ line will be removed from the output.
 If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace on it (because the tag was indented) is removed.

-It may sound arcane, but it allows you to write elegant templates with indentation that stays in place upon rendering.
+It may sound arcane, but it actually allows you to write elegant templates with indentation that stays in place upon rendering.
 The consequences and usefulness of this behaviour are illustrated in
 [Newline Suppression in Practice](#newline-suppression-in-practice)

 ## Using Nested Templates